Ricin: History

+Control

 In spite of ricin's extreme toxicity and utility as an agent of chemical/biological warfare, production of the toxin is difficult to limit.
 The castor bean plant from which ricin is derived is a common ornamental and can be grown at home without any special care.

 Under both the 1972 Biological Weapons Convention and the 1997 Chemical Weapons Convention, ricin is listed as a schedule 1 controlled substance.
 Despite this, more than 1 e6MT of castor beans are processed each year, and approximately 5% of the total is rendered into a waste containing negligible concentrations of undenatured ricin toxin.

 Ricin is several orders of magnitude less toxic than botulinum or tetanus toxin, but the latter are harder to come by.
-Compared to botulinum or anthrax as biological weapons or chemical weapons, the quantity of ricin required to achieve LD50 over a large geographic area is significantly more than an agent such as anthrax (tons of ricin vs. only kilogram quantities of anthrax).
+Compared to botulinum or anthrax as biological weapons or chemical weapons, the quantity of ricin required to achieve LD50 over a large geographic area (100 km2) is significantly more than an agent such as anthrax (8 tonnes of ricin vs. only kilogram quantities of anthrax).
 Ricin is easy to produce, but is not as practical or likely to cause as many casualties as other agents.
 Ricin is easily denatured by temperatures over 80 C meaning many methods of deploying ricin would generate enough heat to denature it.
 Once deployed, an area contaminated with ricin remains dangerous until the bonds between chain A or B have been broken, a process that takes two or three days.
 In contrast, anthrax spores may remain lethal for decades.
 Jan van Aken, a German expert on biological weapons, explained in a report for The Sunshine Project that Al Qaeda's experiments with ricin suggest their inability to produce botulinum or anthrax.

+Vaccination

+Ricin toxin vaccines have emerged as a focus in biodefense research.
+Two recombinant A subunit (RTA)-based vaccines, RiVax and RVEc (also known as RTA1-33/44-198), have completed Phase I clinical trials, and were found to be safe.
+These vaccines are based on modified versions of the ricin toxin A-chain, designed to reduce toxicity while maintaining immunogenicity.